Hakkai Maru

 Shipwreck

-Hakkai Maru rested upright, with her stern in 80ft and the bridge in 100ft of water.
+Hakkai Maru rested upright, with her stern at 80' and her bridge at 100'.
 Beautiful coral growth covered her superstructure, king post and hull.
 The stern had the coral encrusted anti-aircraft gun.

-The Hakkai Maru's cargo holds are full of machinery.
-Drills, lathes, presses, welders, and every imaginable type of metal working machines lined the decks on all levels.
-Everything from hull plates to torpedoes.
+The cargo holds are full of machinery. drills, lathes, presses, welders, and every imaginable type of metal working machines lined the decks with everything from hull plates to torpedoes.

-During the 1994 volcano eruption, the shipwreck was covered in ash, and is no longer diveable.
+During the 1994 volcanic eruptions at Rabaul, the shipwreck was covered in ash, and is no longer able to be dived.

 References